JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 ### Choose the tree synchronization option

-To debug and test events and interactions, you can change the synchronization mode:
+To debug and test events and interactions, you can change the synchronization mode to:
-* to never sync the tree with UI (for example, to temporarily disable accessibility mapping),
+* Never synchronize the tree with UI, for example, to temporarily disable accessibility mapping.
-* to always sync the tree, so that it is rewritten every time the UI updates (to thoroughly test the accessibility integration).
+* Always synchronize the tree so that it is rewritten every time the UI updates to test the accessibility integration thoroughly.

 > Remember that synchronizing the tree after each UI event can be quite useful for debugging and testing but can degrade
 > the performance of your app.